Salahub/chi-pooling/README.md

 - **metaPooling**: investigates the use of the chi-squared pooling function to combine parameter estimates in meta-analysis through numerous simulation studies and a real data example
+- **otherMethods**: implements several other pooled p-values along with functions that display their rejection regions in the case of two p-values being combined

 The other script files (**simulateConstM_fullgrid.R**, **simulateConstM.R**, **simulateVarM_fullgrid.R**, **simulateVarM.R**)